viatc/viamybox/README.md

 **Kodi Home Theater**

+**Kiosk mode**
+Full-screen browser window with your favorite media sites.
+We included about 2 dozen sites to quickly manage the kiosk from Youtube, Facebook, Instagram and Twitter to Spotify, Amazon, Google music.

+**Radio** quickly manage and install Bellerofonte radio from Home Assistant and console shell via via-setup.sh.

+**Cast youtube** with gotubecast and mps-youtube.
+Quickly manage and install from console shell.

 **MotionEye** web management based on the docker image https://hub.docker.com/r/ccrisan/motioneye:
 - web-based interface MotionEye
 - management through the console utility via-setup.sh docker container